 When Using Multiple Recruiters Backfires

-The questions he raised weren’t rhetorical.
-He wondered why the role still hadn’t been filled if it was that critical, why the message was coming from four different directions if the company was serious, and whether a process this scattered was a sign of something larger.
-The cumulative effect was that the company appeared disorganized and, for someone weighing their options, that mattered.
+His questions were fair ones.
+Why was the role still unfilled if it was that critical?
+Why was the message coming from four directions if the company was serious?
+And was a process this scattered a sign of something larger?
+Put together, the company looked disorganized, and for someone weighing his options, that mattered.

 When Multiple Recruiters Hurt You